-While we only publish results including the top brands in the Car Finance market right now, we source data across the whole industry to produce the report.
+While we only publish results including the top brands in the Car Finance market right now, we source data across the whole industry to produce the report and discover automotive industry trends.
 So, if you can’t see your company name on the list, get in touch and we’ll send you the data that includes you.

-We produce this report so that you can see the market on a whole, but also so that we have a wider understanding of the wins and losses in this sector.
+We produce this report so that you can see the car market share as a whole, but also so that we have a wider understanding of the wins and losses in this sector.
 Once we’ve gathered the data, we also check that the data adds up, which means doing the searches, checking the content and scanning their social accounts ourselves.

 Here you’ll find a summary of the best and worst bits, best read alongside the report.

 Organic visibility should be at the top of everyone’s list when it comes to SEO strategy.
 Improving this can have outstanding effects across the site, including conversions, providing your pages fulfil the user intent when they reach them.

 Overall, it’s been a very successful year for the car finance sector with most retailers gaining visibility.